codio-templates/ThinkJava2/codio-student-unit-exclude/book-structure/generate/.guides/content/methods-and-testing-defining-new-methods.md

+See the example java code in the left pane.
+To compile and run the code, press the "Run"!
+{Run!}(sh .guides/bg.sh javac code/ch04/NewLine.java java -cp code/ch04/ NewLine )
  In this example, the name of the class is `NewLine`.
 By convention, class names begin with a capital letter. `NewLine` contains three methods, `newLine`, `threeLine`, and `main`.
 Remember that Java is case-sensitive, so `NewLine` and `newLine` are not the same.

 By convention, method names begin with a lowercase letter and use “camel case”, which is a cute name for `jammingWordsTogetherLikeThis`.
 You can use any name you want for methods, except `main` or any of the Java keywords.